Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 Cross-tenant data leakage (quick answer)

 Cross-tenant data leakage happens when a system fails to enforce tenant boundaries, allowing one tenant to access another tenant’s data.
-A targeted SaaS security audit verifies these boundaries under real actor/object permutations.
+A targeted cross-tenant data leak audit verifies these boundaries under real actor/object permutations, not just code review.

 Most common causes: